vegaprotocol/specs/protocol/0021-MDAT-market_data_spec.md

 ## Guide-level explanation

-Due to supporting dynamic orders such as [pegged orders](0037-OPEG-pegged_orders.md) and [LP provision orders](0038-OLIQ-liquidity_provision_order_type.md) the main market data fields are split up into two parts.
+Due to supporting dynamic orders such as [pegged orders](0037-OPEG-pegged_orders.md), the main market data fields are split up into two parts.
 Normal values and static values.
 Normal values for **Mid price**, **Best bid price** and **Best offer price** take into account all orders on the book (both normal and dynamic).
 Static values are calculated using only non-dynamic orders and so will not count any pegged orders in the calculation.

 ## Reference-level explanation

 ### Definition of dynamic orders

-A "dynamic" order is either a [pegged order](0037-OPEG-pegged_orders.md) or orders that are placed on the book by Vega as part of the [LP liquidity provision order](0038-OLIQ-liquidity_provision_order_type.md).
+A "dynamic" order is a [pegged order](0037-OPEG-pegged_orders.md).

 ### Market data fields